Optimal hypersurface decision trees: Algorithms

 The equivalence between filter fusion condition (\ref{eq: filtering fusion condition}) and prefix-closed property (\ref{eq: prefix-closed property}) is straight forwards.
 A configuration $a:\mathit{as}$ survived in $\mathit{filter}_{p}$ will also survived in $\mathit{filter}_{q}\left(\mathit{alg}_{2}\left(a,\mathit{filter}_{p}\left(\left[\mathit{as}\right]\right)\right)\right)$ because $p\left(a:\mathit{as}\right)=q\left(a:\mathit{as}\right)\wedge p\left(\mathit{as}\right)$. \end{proof} The reason the prefix-closed property (\ref{eq: prefix-closed property}) introduces an additional predicate $q$ is that, if we already know $p\left(\mathit{as}\right)$ holds, it is often more efficient to evaluate $q\left(a:\mathit{as}\right)\wedge p\left(\mathit{as}\right)$ rather than directly computing $p\left(a:\mathit{as}\right)$.
-This explains why the fused generator $\mathit{filtgen}_{q}$is more efficient than the post-hoc approach $\mathit{filter}_{p}\circ\mathit{gen}$.
+This explains why the fused generator $\mathit{filtgen}_{q}$ is more efficient than the post-hoc approach $\mathit{filter}_{p}\circ\mathit{gen}$.
 For example, in the classical \emph{eight queens problem}, $p$ checks that no queen attacks any other, while the auxiliary predicate $q$ only verifies that the newly added queen does not attack the others.

-Similarly, for our problem, since $\mathit{nestedCombs}\left(K,D\right)$ can be defined sequentially, we can establish a prefix-closed property for the ancestry relation matrix, analogous to the auxiliary check in the eight queens problem. \begin{fact} Prefix-closed property for crossed hyperplanes\emph{.
+Similarly, for our problem, since $\mathit{nestedCombs}\left(K,D\right)$ is also defined sequentially, we can establish a prefix-closed property for the ancestry relation matrix, analogous to the auxiliary check in the eight queens problem.
+The correctness of the prefix-closed condition for CHs property is witnessed by following fact. \begin{fact} Prefix-closed property for CHs\emph{.
 Assume we have a feasible combination of hyperplanes $\mathit{hs}_{K}$ (i.e., $p\left(\mathit{hs}\right)=\text{True}$), when adding a new hyperplane $h$ to $\mathit{hs}_{K}$ the following prefix-closed property holds:}

 \emph{where

 i.e., $q\left(h:\mathit{hs}_{K}\right)=\text{True}$ if $h$ does not cross any hyperplane.} \end{fact} The naive predicate $p\left(h:\mathit{hs}_{K}\right)$ requires checking all pairs of hyperplanes in $h:\mathit{hs}_{K}$ for crossings, which has complexity $O\left(\left(K+1\right)^{2}\times t\right)$, where $t$ is the cost of evaluating $p_{\text{crs}}$.
 Fact \ref{fact:Prefix-closed-property-for hypers} shows that, since $\mathit{hs}_{K}$ is already feasible ($p\left(\mathit{hs}_{K}\right)=\text{True}$), it suffices to check only whether the newly added hyperplane $h$ crosses any existing $h_{i}\in\mathit{hs}_{K}$.
 This reduces the complexity to $O\left(K\times t\right)$.